okan-sourcerer/EightQueen/README.md

 # EightQueen
 Java Program To Solve Eight Queen Problem using Hill Climbing approach

+### Problem Definition
+8 queens exists on the chess board.
+Place the queens in a way that non of the queens are in direct contact.

 ## Position.java
 This class holds positions of the Queen pieces.